Large forest bat: Description

-The fur over the back and front is a dark shade of rich brown or brownish red, nearly uniform in colour overall, the population in Tasmania may be very dark to black.
+The fur over the back and front is a dark shade of brown or brownish red, nearly uniform in colour overall, the population in Tasmania may be very dark to black.
 The hair of this larger species is coarse and long.
 A triangular shaped feature is seen at the lower point of the mouth.
 The patagium across the wings is grey-black.
 The range of length in the forearm is 32 to 39 millimetres, and they weigh 4 to 10 grams.

 The species forearm length measures 33 to 37 mm, the head and body combined is 28 to 49 mm long, tail length is 29 to 38 mm.
 The sampled weight range of 6.0 to 8.3 g gives an average of 7.2 g.
 A key to a diagnosis for the species is the proportion of the phalanx bones in the third finger, the ratio of the third to second phalanges is greater than 0.84.
 The length of the penis is small and it has as an angular bend, the tip is not enlarged.
 The larger size of the Vespadelus darlingtoni distinguishes it from others of the genus, the forearm length being greater than 33 mm, in particular the similar species V. pumilus (eastern forest bat).
 The richly coloured chocolate wattled species Chalinolobus morio is separable by the absence of that species lobe at the lower lip and raised fur between the eyes.

 A single birth during November and December is usual for the species.